Mic-Firapat/Mic-Firapat/README.md

 HI all, I am  French and endowed with a master's degree in Computer Sciences.
-This GitHub has been mostly used to complete universitary projects.
+This GitHub has been mostly used to complete university projects.